OpenShiftDemos/rhods-fraud-detection/README.md

 # Fraud Detection with Red Hat OpenShift Data Science
 Red Hat OpenShift Data Science is a managed cloud service for data scientists and developers of intelligent applications.
-It provides a fully supported sandbox in which to rapidly develop, train, and test machine learning (ML) models in the public cloud before deploying in production.
+It provides a fully supported environment in which to rapidly develop, train, and test machine learning (ML) models in the public cloud before deploying in production.

 The content in this repository describes how to use OpenShift Data Science to